 How to contact Jet2 after a bereavement

 Jet2 does not publish a separate bereavement phone line.
-Cancellations and changes following a death are handled through the same customer services teams that deal with standard booking changes — but that does not mean they are handled without sensitivity.
+Cancellations and changes following a death are handled through the same customer services teams that deal with standard booking changes.
+That does not mean they are handled without sensitivity – explaining clearly that you are calling about a bereavement, and having the relevant documents to hand, will help the agent handle the call appropriately.

 Jet2 Holidays packages: 0800 408 0778

-If the deceased had a Jet2 Holidays package (a bundle of flights, accommodation, and transfers booked together), call 0800 408 0778.
+If the deceased had a Jet2 Holidays package – a bundle of flights, accommodation, and usually transfers – call 0800 408 0778.
 This is the main Jet2 Holidays customer services number.
-When you call, explain immediately that you are calling about a bereavement — the agent can note this on the booking and handle the call appropriately.
+Explain immediately that you are calling about a bereavement; the agent can note this on the booking.

 Have the following ready before you call: